The Beverage Antenna is a traveling wave antenna

 A dual-wire variant is sometimes utilized for rearward null steering or for bidirectional switching.

-I worked 200 countries on 160 meters and I would not have been able to do it without the beverage antennas.
-They are still my go-to antennas for use on my diversity receive setup for 160-40 meters.
+I contacted 200 countries on 160 meters, and it wouldn't have been possible without the beverage antennas.
+They remain my preferred antennas for my diversity receive setup on 160-40 meters.

 see https://www.k0uo.com/post/diversity-receive-is-used-100-of-the-time-at-k0uo#:~:text=%22Diversity%20Receive%22%20is%20used%20100%25%20of%20the%20time,Diamond%20Logo%20is%20in%20fact%2C%20a%20Rhombic%20antenna.